-Telangana State Council of Educational Research and Training (SCERT) has finalised the proposed changes in the school syllabus and submitted it to the government.
+Telangana State Council of Educational Research and Training (SCERT) has finalized the proposed changes in the school syllabus and submitted it to the government.
 According to SCERT Official, once the government approves it, the new syllabus will be out.
 If everything went well, they would announce the new syllabus within a week’s time.
-In the wake of formation of new State of Telangana, the government has constituted subject-wise expert committee to revise Telugu and Social Studies.
+In the wake of the formation of a new State of Telangana, the government has constituted a subject-wise expert committee to revise Telugu and Social Studies.

-The committee had proposed 40 per cent changes to Telugu and Social Sciences textbooks.
+The committee had proposed 40 percent changes to Telugu and Social Sciences textbooks.
 The new syllabus will reflect Telangana culture, poets, festivals and eminent personalities in Telugu textbooks for Class I to Class X. The content related to AP had been deleted from the syllabus.
-“Andhra culture, festivals and poets have been replaced with Telangana culture, festivals and so on.
-As per the guidelines listed out by National Council of Educational Research and Training, the syllabus has been re-framed.
+“Andhra culture, festivals, and poets have been replaced with Telangana culture, festivals and so on.
+As per the guidelines listed out by the National Council of Educational Research and Training, the syllabus has been re-framed.

-CM have studied the changed curriculum suggested some changes and accepted to print.
+CM has studied the changed curriculum suggested some changes and accepted to print.
 The subject the Telugu changed from I class to X class.
-In social of 6th, 7th and 8th class history lessons are going to change according to explosure of telangana movement.
-In 9th and 10th social studies minute changes which reflects telangana culture along with pictures.
-Officials are working for 6 moths.
-After completion of syllabus along with suggested changes with in two weeks and gives for printing.
+In social of 6th, 7th and 8th class history lessons are going to change according to exposure of the Telangana movement.
+In 9th and 10th social studies minute changes reflect Telangana culture along with pictures.
+Officials are working for 6 months.
+After completion of the syllabus along with suggested changes within two weeks and gives for printing.

-But it is already known that this time there will be some late in issuing books and officials are working about date of school re opening which may be on June 1st.
+But it is already known that this time there will be some late in issuing books and officials are working about the date of school reopening which may be on June 1st.